brettz9/nogin/README.md

         login from another page, let them redirect to that; ideally client-side also, so can work with anchors).

-1. Review **error messages for privacy** (avoid allowing testing presence of email by feedback from login or lost password attempts, etc.)
-    1. Might keep code present though for debugging

 1. Update **docs**
     1. Update **docs above**
     1. Make **distinct badges** for local results of each of testable